kleopatra999/faq/answers.md

 rule from backtracking.

-`rule` implies both the `:ratchet` and `:sigspace` (short `:s`) modifer, which means a rule doesn't backtrace, and it treats whitespace in the text of the regex as  `<.ws>` calls (ie matches whitespace, which is optional except between two word characters).
+`rule` implies both the `:ratchet` and `:sigspace` (short `:s`) modifer, which means a rule doesn't backtrack, and it treats whitespace in the text of the regex as  `<.ws>` calls (ie matches whitespace, which is optional except between two word characters).
 Whitespace at the start of the regex and at the start